Map Data

 In this orientation, the coordinates have the following directions:

-Note: This is different with the Universe's coordinate system, and is Right-Handed.
+This is different to the Universe's coordinate system, and is Right-Handed.

 Combining the coordinate systems

-Caution: 32-bit floating point numbers do not have enough precision to handle both the 'large' scale of the interstellar distances and the 'small' scale of interplanetary distances.
-This results in a loss of precision and graphical glitches on objects distant from the origin.
+32-bit floating point numbers do not have enough precision to handle both the 'large' scale of the interstellar distances and the 'small' scale of interplanetary distances when combining the position of stars and the celestial bodies orbiting them as described above.

-This problem can be mitigated by either using 64-bit floating point numbers or by using "Floating Origin" techniques.
+This problem can be mitigated by using 64-bit "double precision" floating point numbers.

 These image axes map onto the axes of the universe data as follows: